In the event of an improper shutdown or crash, you may be able to recover some of your work by restoring an Archive of the file.

 It is not possible to use .shx fonts in Chief Architect, these fonts are used exclusively by AutoCAD.
 Chief Architect can make use of .TTF fonts, and .FON fonts.

-The Project Browser is a convenient way access to all of the views saved with an open file.
+The Project Browser is a convenient way to access all of the views that are present in a plan or layout file.